modin-project/modin/docs/flow/modin/core/io/index.rst

-Call from ``read_*`` function of execution-specific IO class (for example, ``PandasOnRayIO`` for Ray engine and pandas storage format) are forwarded to the ``_read`` function of the file format-specific class (for example ``CSVDispatcher`` for CSV files), where function parameters are preprocessed to check if they are supported (otherwise default pandas implementation is used) and compute some metadata common for all partitions.
+Call from ``read_*`` function of execution-specific IO class (for example, ``PandasOnRayIO`` for Ray engine and pandas storage format) are forwarded to the ``_read`` function of the file format-specific class (for example ``CSVDispatcher`` for CSV files), where function parameters are preprocessed to check if they are supported (defaulting to pandas if not is used) and compute some metadata common for all partitions.
 Then file is split into chunks (mechanism of splitting is described below) and using this data, tasks are launched on the remote workers.
 After remote tasks are finished, additional